 Read more: What is Pulumi?
 Key Concepts and Features Overview

-Terraform is an IaC tool created by HashiCorp that enables users to define and provision cloud, infrastructure, and platform resources using a declarative configuration language called HashiCorp Configuration Language (HCL).
+Terraform is an IaC tool created by HashiCorp (now an IBM company) that enables users to define and provision cloud, infrastructure, and platform resources using a declarative configuration language called HashiCorp Configuration Language (HCL).

-It is widely recognized for introducing the concept of a unified workflow for provisioning across cloud providers, data centers, and SaaS platforms.
+It introduced the unified workflow for provisioning across cloud providers, data centers, and SaaS platforms.

 In the context of Puppet alternatives, Terraform occupies a distinct space focused on infrastructure provisioning rather than system configuration.